I – V 07:00-21:00

 Registracija

 Tick-borne encephalitis (TBE) – is a viral infection caused by the tick-borne encephalitis virus (TBEV), which is transmitted through the bite of an infected tick.
-This disease affects the central nervous system (the brain, its membranes, and peripheral nerves) and is considered one of the most severe naturally occurring viral infections in Europe.
+This disease affects the central nervous system (the brain, its membranes, and peripheral nerves) and is considered one of the most severe viral infections spread naturally in Europe.
 According to the European Centre for Disease Prevention and Control (ECDC), Lithuania remains one of the countries with the highest incidence rates of tick-borne encephalitis.
-It is crucial to understand that the infection spreads not only in forests – more than half of the people become infected in residential areas, including gardens, yards, or even city green zones.
+It is crucial to understand that the infection spreads not only in forests – more than half of the people get infected just in their living environment, including gardens, yards, or even urban green areas.

 What is tick-borne encephalitis?

-It is a neurotropic flavivirus that, upon entering the human body, can penetrate nervous tissue and cause neurological disorders of varying severity.
-The course of the disease usually occurs in two phases:
+It is a neurotropic flavivirus, which, when entering the human body, can penetrate into nervous tissue and cause neurological disorders of varying severity.
+The disease usually progresses in two phases:

 1. Prodromal (nonspecific symptoms) phase: